ddbrown30/betteroll-swade/docs/Global-Actions.md

 ## Macros

-The following variables are pre-populated in a macro run from global actions for macro writer convenience.
+The following variables are included in the scope when running a macro via `runSkillMacro` or `runDamageMacro`:
-Note that all info is already stored in the message, all the others are just conveniences.

 `actor`, `token`, `speaker`, `item`, `targets`

 ## API